 See the Chamonix valley from a totally different perspective, 1000 metres above the ground on a tandem paragliding flight.
 After a short running take off, the wing lifts you and your pilot from the ground and you fly across the valley to enjoy some truly spectacular views.
 There are various take off points around the valley and different prices may apply for each location.
 If you’re lucky you may be allowed to take the controls..

 Summer is the time to hire a guide and head out onto one of Chamonix’s many glaciers.
 Explore the Mer de Glace, the Albert Premier glacier or the Valley Blanche up close and learn about glaciers in the Chamonix Valley from your guide.
 They can help you organise any additional equipment you might need too.
-Speak to our friends at Chamonix Experience or Evolution 2 for more information.
+Speak to our friends at Evolution 2 for more information.

 Soar over Chamonix’s glaciers and see the impressive mountains of the Mont Blanc Massif from the comfort of a 6-seater helicopter.
 Flights of 4 different durations are available, each one taking slightly different routes around the mountains.
 It really is an unforgettable experience.
 You’ll find the CMBH helicopter base at the foot of the Grands Montets ski area where there’s also a lovely restaurant in the woods (La Cremerie du Glacier) to grab a bite to eat and a drink.